The 2020 annual scientific meeting will take place on Friday 13 March in Sheffield, and focus on sensory impairment.

 Registration is now open - please scroll down to the online booking system.

-The deadline for super early bird rates is Sunday 15 December.
+The deadline for early bird rates is Friday 28 February.

 Mac Keith Poster Prize